Barak Ravid

 Barak Ravid (Hebrew: ברק רביד) is an Israeli journalist who serves as a political analyst for CNN and reporter for Axios and Channel 12 News.
 He previously worked for the Israeli website Walla News, Israel's Channel 13 News, and Haaretz newspaper.

-Career
+Early life

-Ravid was born in the Israeli city of Kfar Sava.
-At age 18 he was drafted into the Israeli army, serving in the signals intelligence division of Unit 8200.
+Ravid was born in the Israeli city of Kfar Saba.
+At age 18 he was drafted into the Israel Defense Forces, serving in the signals intelligence division of Unit 8200.
 He earned a Bachelor of Arts in Middle Eastern history from Tel Aviv University.